 Rule 3.
-Membership
+Membership and the Leading Member

-This rule sets out terms and conditions of membership of the Fund and the key role the Trustee has in appointing and removing Members of the Fund.
+This rule sets out terms and conditions of membership of the Fund and the key role the Leading Member has in appointing and removing Members of the Fund.
+At all times, unless the Leading Member decides otherwise, Members must be lineage of the Leading Member of the Fund or in such other relationship to be determined by the Leading Member.